jstout211/general_code_hints/README.md

 also nslookup is helpful to return the ip address of a named computer <br>
 On the local computer --- sudo ufw status -- this may show any local firewall filtering that is occuring <br>

+## Twine upload to pypi
+To fix the following issue with setuputils uploade, download twine to 6.0.1 (from 6.1.0): https://stackoverflow.com/questions/79408101/what-is-the-correct-way-of-specifying-the-license-in-pyproject-toml-file-for-a-n

 ### Sphinx setup (still learning this)
 `pip install sphinx` <br>
 `pip install sphinxcontrib-napoleon` <br>